 The causes and risk factors of lung cancer include:

-“Other risk factors include a family history of lung cancer, excessive intake of alcohol, and smoking-related lung diseases such as emphysema,” says Dr Tan.
+“Other risk factors include a family history of lung cancer, excessive intake of alcohol, and smoking-related lung diseases such as emphysema,” says Clin Assoc Prof Tan.